 The Institute for Supply Management’s factory index fell to 49.6 last month, the lowest since July 2009, from 49.8 in July, the Tempe, Arizona-based group said today.
 Economists in the Bloomberg survey projected an August reading of 50, which is the dividing line between expansion and contraction.
-Measures of orders, production and employment were the weakest since 2009.
+Measures of orders and production dropped to three-year lows.

 “As I look at this and try to find some rays of sunshine, it’s quite difficult,” Bradley Holcomb, chairman of the ISM survey, said on a conference call with reporters.
 “I would characterize this as a sobering picture of U.S. manufacturing right now without any clear signs of immediate improvement.”

 The measure of orders waiting to be filled fell to 42.5 from 43.
-The inventory index rose to 53 from 49, while a gauge of customer stockpiles was fell to 49 from 49.5.
+The inventory index rose to 53 from 49.

-A gauge of manufacturing in the 17-nation euro area based on a survey of purchasing managers was revised lower to 45.1 from the reading of 45.3 estimated earlier, Markit said yesterday.
-The index, which stood at 44 in July, has held for 13 months below 50, indicating contraction.
+A gauge of manufacturing in the 17-nation euro area based on a survey of purchasing managers was revised lower to 45.1 in August from the reading of 45.3 estimated earlier, Markit said yesterday.
+The index, which stood at 44 in July, has held below 50 for 13 months.

-The slowdown at factories comes as 8.3 percent unemployment restrains consumer demand and cooling global growth reduces new businesses orders.
+The slowdown at U.S. factories comes as 8.3 percent unemployment restrains consumer demand and cooling global growth reduces new businesses orders.
 Household spending increased at a 1.7 percent annual rate in the second quarter, the smallest advance in a year, Commerce Department data show.
-Corporate spending on equipment and software rose at a 4.7 percent pace in that period, the weakest since the third quarter of 2009.
+Corporate purchases of equipment and software rose at a 4.7 percent pace in that period, the weakest since the third quarter of 2009.

 The future pace of production also depends on whether global growth continues to cool, damping demand.
 The euro-area economy shrank from April to June, the third straight quarter without expansion, according to the European Union’s statistics office.
 China’s growth decelerated last quarter from a year earlier for the six consecutive time.